phette23/c4l21-learn-to-love-the-command-line/content/092-further-learning.md

 We covered the surface of many topics but here are a few I didn't have enough time for:

 - standard error (stderr), a separate output stream that commands have when things go wrong
+- the exit status of a command, represented by `$?` in Bash
 - silencing command output with `>/dev/null` (writing to a special "null" file)
 - array variables
 - [string manipulation](https://tldp.org/LDP/abs/html/string-manipulation.html) using variables like finding string length with `${#NAME}`, substrings like `${NAME:4}` and `${NAME:4:2}` (starts at index of first number and runs the length of second number), removing characters `${NAME:test}` to remove "test" from the front of "testname" for instance while `${NAME%name}` removes "name" from the back of "testname" (this can be useful to strip file extensions e.g. `${FILENAME%.jpg}`)